MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-troubleshooting-refresh-scenarios.md

 The maximum size for datasets imported into the **Power BI service** is 1 GB.
 These datasets are heavily compressed to ensure high performance.
 In addition, in shared capacity, the service places a limit of 10 GB on the amount of uncompressed data that's processed during refresh.
 This limit accounts for the compression, and therefore is much higher than the 1-GB maximum dataset size.
 Datasets in Power BI Premium aren't subject to these limits.
 If refresh in the Power BI service fails for this reason, reduce the amount of data being imported to Power BI and try again.

-## Scheduled refresh timeout
+## Scheduled refresh time-out

 Scheduled refresh for imported datasets time out after two hours.
-This timeout is increased to five hours for datasets in **Premium** workspaces.
+This time-out is increased to five hours for datasets in **Premium** workspaces.
 If you encounter this limit, consider reducing the size or complexity of your dataset, or consider refactoring the large dataset into multiple smaller datasets.

 ## Scheduled refresh failures